knpuniversity/symfony4/knpu/ep2-fundamentals/config-bundle.md

 these features on or off, or I want to swap the class from `Max` to a different class from the bundle?

 The answer is... science!
-I mena... configuration!
-Imagine you're the bundle author: you can probably imagine the types of things a user might want to change.
+I mean... configuration!
+Imagine you're the bundle author: you can probably think of the types of things a user might want to change.
 So, you setup a simple configuration array that can be used to control those things.

 And yea... that's basically how it works, except the config is in YAML.